eduardosaraujo1/minha-saude-frontend/README.md

 ## Para fazer

--   [ ] PDFCONTROLLER SHOULD BE IN THE VIEW NOT THE VIEW MODEL!!! (same for FormControllers)
 -   [ ] DocumentIcon: fazer a lista de documentos usar Wrap para evitar overflow ou forçar 3 colunas em telas grandes (ensure fixed width)
 -   [ ] Corrigir widget de loginDecorator para funcionar em telas Wide
 -   [ ] ???